Kindergarten in Woodridge 68

 Early Entrance to Kindergarten

-Nominations for Early Entrance to Kindergarten (or First Grade) can be found on the Identification tab under Gifted.
-All nomination requests are due in spring of the preceding school year no later than April 1. *For the 2021-22 school year, the due date is extended to May 1, 2021.
+Nominations for early entrance to kindergarten (or first grade) can be found under Gifted Services.
+All nomination requests are due in the spring of the preceding school year, no later than April 1.